Trusted WordPress tutorials, when you need them most.

 Have you ever wanted to temporarily edit a webpage to see how it would look with specific styling?

-It’s possible to edit text, colors, and more with a tool already in your browser called Inspect or Inspect Element.
-This is a dream come true for all DIY users when they find out about it.
+It’s possible to edit text, colors, and more with a developer tool already in your browser called Inspect or Inspect Element.

-In this article, we will show you the basics of Inspect Element and how to use it with your WordPress site.
+In this article, we will show you the basics of the Inspect tool and how to use it on your WordPress site.

-Modern web browsers like Google Chrome and Mozilla Firefox have built-in tools that allow web developers to debug errors.
+Modern web browsers like Google Chrome, Firefox, Safari, and Microsoft Edge have built-in tools that allow web developers to debug errors.

 These tools show a page’s HTML, CSS, and JavaScript code and how the browser executes the code.

-Using the Inspect Element tool, you can edit HTML, CSS, or JavaSCript code for any webpage and see your changes live (only on your computer).
+Using the Inspect tool, you can edit HTML, CSS, or JavaSCript code for any webpage and see your changes appear on screen (We’ll show you how later in this article).

 Video Tutorial